Rashmi-Mendis/GatewayAcademy/README.md

    ```sh
    https://github.com/Rashmi-Mendis/GatewayAcademy/tree/main
    ```
 2. Open `index.html` in a browser or use a local server.

+created on 2023